 2. How many rooms?

-There are five uniquely themed guest rooms- each with a private bathroom and tub.
+There are seven uniquely themed guest rooms with private bathrooms.

 3. How is this different from a hotel or bed and breakfast?